RebeccaBambaririki/RebeccaBambaririki/readMe.md

  # Hi, I'm Rebecca 👋

-I’m a data analyst transitioning from administrative and community-focused roles into analytics.
-I work with Excel, Python, SQL, and Power BI to clean data, explore patterns, and build clear, actionable insights.
-My background in operations, teaching, and newcomer support has shaped my approach to data: structured, practical, and focused on clarity.

-My background in administration, teaching, and newcomer support has shaped me into someone who values clarity, structure, and people-focused problem solving.
-Now I’m applying those strengths to data.
+I bring a background in administration, teaching, and newcomer support, which has shaped me into someone who values clarity, structure, and people‑focused problem solving.
+I’m now applying those strengths to data, supported by my multilingual ability in French, Swahili, and Kirundi to communicate insights clearly across diverse communities

 ---